ahmvdev/swift-prac/README.md

 ## Practicing swift on the terminal

-Bunch of small programs made with Swift
+soma small programs made with Swift